programmableinfrastructure/p24e.io/_guides/load-balancing/vulcand-etcd.md

 Setup middlewares, which can be used to change, intercept or reject requests.
 Vulcand provides a cli-tool called `vulcanbundle` which will write a new `main.go` that imports the original [vulcand](github.com/mailgun/vulcand) as a library and all extension supplied as parameters.

 To make the registration process of new backends automatic, entries for each backend need to be created in etcd.
-This can be accomplished by a script that runs after a new backend is started, or by hooking into lifecycle events of a [schedulers](/component/scheduler).
+This can be accomplished by a script that runs after a new backend is started, or by hooking into lifecycle events of [schedulers](/component/scheduler).